devrituals/To-DoPWA/README.md

 # To-DoPWA
-I'm building a “Todo List” a web app using HTML, CSS, and Javascript, while using IndexedDB for database, workbox to make it work offline, and web manifest to make it installable across devices.
+I'm building a “Todo List” web app using HTML, CSS, and Javascript, while using IndexedDB for database, workbox to make it work offline, and web manifest to make it installable across devices.